UncleJunVIP/Mortar/README.md

 If Mortar does not find a config.json file or if the provided config file has syntax errors you will see an error screen with a QR Code that leads to this page.
 If you arrived at this page for this reason, please continue reading.

-Please edit one of the templates [found here](/.github/resources/config_examples) and save the edited file as `config.json`.
+Please edit the template [found here](/.github/resources/config_examples/megathread.json) and save the edited file as `config.json`.

 These are templates.
 They **_will not function_** without modification.